PITTSBURGH AREA PROPERTY TAXES… WHAT THEY MEAN TO YOU

 You may have already realized that Pittsburgh area property taxes are higher than property taxes in many other parts of the country.
 This page is designed as a primer to give you the basics about property taxes – you should consult with your personal tax advisor for more detailed information.

 AREA TAXES GENERALLY

-- Pennsylvania’s income tax rate is 3.07% (2016), which is significantly lower than
+- Pennsylvania’s income tax rate is 3.07% (2018), which is significantly lower than

 - The sales tax in the Pittsburgh area (Allegheny County) is 7% — this is not

 - There is no yearly personal property tax (that is on cars, boats…).
 (There is, of

 PROPERTY TAXES SPECIFICALLY